 To improve our study success we ask that you actively encourage your family members and new-found cousins from gedmatch and your testing site to join our studies.
-Refer them to the Ancestor Projects on gedmatch where our studies are hosted.
+Refer them to the section titled Ancestor Projects on gedmatch where our studies are hosted and they can apply.
 As a member of the study you can keep abreast of your matches in the study by doing your own report on our gedmatch study site at any time.

 We encourage you to read some of the many blogs, websites and books that provide information about DNA comparisons; share your knowledge with us; and to ask us questions.